EFavDB/efavdb.github.io-src/content/pages/about.md

 Slug: landing-page-about-hidden
 Status: hidden

-Welcome to EFavDB.com -- a site devoted to machine learning and data science!
-The site is run by four physics PhDs practicing data science in the Bay Area.
-We write here on learnings picked up on the job and in personal projects -- the aim being to build up a broad library of tutorial resources for the data science community.
+Welcome to EFavDB (Everybody's Favorite Data Blog)!
+The site is run by four physicists interested in statistics and data science.
+We write here on learnings picked up on the job and in personal projects -- the aim being to build up a broad library of resources of interest to the data science community.
 Hope you enjoy!

-Those interested in hiring us for consulting projects should feel free to contact us on social media -- either via private tweet or directly on LinkedIN.
+Those interested in hiring us for consulting projects should feel free to contact us on social media -- either via private tweet or directly on LinkedIn.
 We specialize in various aspects of data science and math modeling and are also available for in-office tutorials.

 [Follow @efavdb](http://twitter.com/efavdb)